 A rare giallo where we know who the killer is from the start: an impotent wedding dress fashion house manager who married into wealth.
 He's got a bad habit of murdering models in bridal white, though his wife might be next on the "to kill" list.

-A truly sui generis film whose strange tone sets up some of the finest practical effects committed to screen.
+sui generis film whose strange tone sets up some of the finest practical effects committed to screen.
 Don't watch the trailer if you want to be surprised, but we all already know the rich suck resources from the poor.
+4 'Blade'

 Critics just don't like a sequel.
 This one boasts Dennis Hopper as a sheriff who's as unhinged as the murderous Sawyer clan and also demonstrates the importance of independent radio.